stonepros/stone/doc/stoneadm/services/index.rst

 Co-location of daemons
 ----------------------

-Cephadm supports the deployment of multiple daemons on the same host:
+Stoneadm supports the deployment of multiple daemons on the same host:

 .. code-block:: yaml